 Addressing the needs of vulnerable populations is critical to a community's success.
 Homelessness, food insecurity, opioid abuse, and mental health are issues of regional and statewide concern that require integrated and partnership-oriented solutions.
-Self-sufficiency, health and well-being strengthen individuals and the community as a whole.
-The city is supportive of new policies and activities aimed at increasing vital human service resources and protecting vulnerable children and adults by ensuring they live in safe, healthy environments.
-The city also supports policies that create opportunities for independence through services and support while demonstrating accountability for taxpayer resources.
+The city is supportive of new policies and activities aimed at increasing vital human service resources.